Score Matching for Truncated Density Estimation on a Manifold: Background

-The Kent distribution is analogous to the Multivariate Normal (MVN) distribution on $\R^d$, and has similar properties, such as $\kappa$, $\alpha_j$, and $\mb\gamma_j$ controlling the shape of the data distribution, similar to the role of the covariance matrix of the MVN.
+The Kent distribution is analogous to the Multivariate Normal (MVN) distribution on $\R^d$, and has similar properties, such as $\kappa$, $\alpha_j$, and $\mb\gamma_j$ controlling the shape of the data distribution, similar to the role of the covariance matrix of the MVN, and the mean direction $\mb\mu$ being similar to the mean of the MVN.
+The Kent distribution is sometimes referred to as the Fisher-Bingham distribution.

-\subsubsection{von Mises-Fisher Distribution}
+\paragraph{von Mises-Fisher Distribution}

 The von Mises-Fisher distribution is a special case of the Kent distribution where $\alpha = 0$.
-It has pdf
+It has PDF